 In most applications, the main additional costs will be:

-- Government (UKVI) application fees, including the Immigration Health Surcharge where relevant, see: https://www.gov.uk/government/publications/visa-regulations-revised-table.
-You will pay these fees to the UKVI directly as part of the application process
+- Government (UKVI) application fees, including the Immigration Health Surcharge where relevant, vary over time as the government varies their fees and as exchange rates change.
+See: https://www.gov.uk/government/publications/visa-regulations-revised-table.
+You will pay these fees to the UKVI directly as part of the application process and VAT is not charged on these

 - third party application processing costs, including priority processing charges:

 - copying/scanning and postage fees.
-When we are scanning/ copying a large number of documents for you, we will make a one-off administrative charge of £50 to cover our costs.
+When we are scanning/ copying a large number of documents for you, we will make a one-off administrative charge of £50 + VAT to cover our costs

 - independent expert reports e.g. medical experts.
-These are not required in many cases: we will let you know as soon as possible if we consider an expert report is necessary
+These are hardly ever required: we will let you know as soon as possible if we consider an expert report is necessary

 How long will an application take?